 Residents' rights were promoted by the care and support provided in the centre.
+It was recognised that one to one staffing arrangements for a small number of residents could infringe upon these residents rights.
+However, all support arrangements were based on individual risk assessments which were subject to regular review.
 Residents had access to advocacy services should they so wish.
 There was information on rights and advocacy services available for residents.
 There was evidence of active consultations with residents regarding their care and the running of the centre.
 Residents' voice and choice meetings were undertaken in a number of the houses whereas residents in other houses opted to have one to one meetings with key workers versus resident group meetings.
 Easy to read financial support plans were in place for individual residents.
 Staff were observed to treat residents with dignity and respect.